 The regular meeting time and dates will be set by the board at the organizational meeting in odd-numbered years or at the annual meeting in even-numbered years.

 Board meetings are normally scheduled for the second and fourth Mondays of the month, when the school calendar allows.
 The board will adhere to the established meeting dates unless the additional meetings are required or, due to circumstances beyond the board’s control, the meetings cannot be held on the regular meeting dates and the meetings will then be rescheduled in accordance with law and policy.
-Work sessions will begin promptly at 5:00 PM followed by the regular meetings at 7:00 PM.
-Public notice of the meetings will be given, and board meeting dates will be posted on the district website upon board approval.
+Public notice of the meetings will be given, and board meeting dates and times will be posted on the district website upon board approval.

 Meetings of the board are conducted for the purpose of carrying out the business of the school district.
 Only board members have the authority to make and second motions and vote on issues before the board.
 The board may establish rules for its own governance and determine the procedures that will be followed during board meetings.
 Meetings may be closed to the public to allow the board to discuss a specific topic as defined by law (Policy 204.3 – Closed Sessions).